DFE-Digital/apply-for-teacher-training/app/views/content/terms_provider.md

 4. ### Let us know when a candidate meets their conditions

     Please let us know as soon as possible when a candidate has met their conditions.
-If they didn’t meet the conditions, please contact us at <becomingateacher@digital.education.gov.uk>.
+If they didn’t meet the conditions, please let us know why by contacting us at <becomingateacher@digital.education.gov.uk>.

     This will help us get insight into teacher recruitment to inform our future policy.

 5. ### Follow up with our user researchers